Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

    Modifying Microsoft Graph directory extensions requires API requests to Microsoft Graph.
 Use the command below to set the `fhirUser` claim via a helper script for your patient test user.
 You will need the `object id` of your patient test user.
 In a production environment, integrate this step into your user registration process.

-    *Note - If you have chosen Azure AD B2C/Microsoft Entra External ID, log in to your B2C/Entra External ID tenant before running the script.
-Refer to step [2.2](#2-prepare-and-deploy-environment) for instructions on logging into your B2C/Entra External ID tenant.*
+    *Note - If you have selected a non-Microsoft Entra ID Identity Provider, log in to your selected Identity Provider tenant before running the script.
+Refer to step [2.2](#2-prepare-and-deploy-environment) for instructions on logging into your selected Identity Provider tenant.*

     Create a Microsoft Graph Directory Extension to hold the `fhirUser` information for users.

     Windows:
     ```powershell
-    powershell ./scripts/Add-FhirUserInfoToUser.ps1 -ApplicationId "<If you opted for B2C/EntraExternalID pass B2C_EXTENSION_APP_ID otherwise for Microsoft Entra ID pass Fhir Resource Application Id>" -UserObjectId "<Patient Object Id>" -FhirUserValue "<Complete Fhir Url without /metadata>/Patient/PatientA"
+    powershell ./scripts/Add-FhirUserInfoToUser.ps1 -ApplicationId "<If you selected a non-Microsoft Entra ID Identity Provider pass B2C_EXTENSION_APP_ID otherwise for Microsoft Entra ID pass Fhir Resource Application Id>" -UserObjectId "<Patient Object Id>" -FhirUserValue "<Complete Fhir Url without /metadata>/Patient/PatientA"
     ```

     Mac/Linux:
     ```bash
-    pwsh ./scripts/Add-FhirUserInfoToUser.ps1 -ApplicationId "<If you opted for B2C/EntraExternalID pass B2C_EXTENSION_APP_ID otherwise for Microsoft Entra ID pass Fhir Resource Application Id>" -UserObjectId "<Patient Object Id>" -FhirUserValue "<Complete Fhir Url without /metadata>/Patient/PatientA"
+    pwsh ./scripts/Add-FhirUserInfoToUser.ps1 -ApplicationId "<If you selected a non-Microsoft Entra ID Identity Provider pass B2C_EXTENSION_APP_ID otherwise for Microsoft Entra ID pass Fhir Resource Application Id>" -UserObjectId "<Patient Object Id>" -FhirUserValue "<Complete Fhir Url without /metadata>/Patient/PatientA"
     ```

 **Assign `FHIR SMART User` Role:**

-- If you have opted for Microsoft Entra ID, then make sure your test user has the role `FHIR SMART User` assigned to your FHIR Server deployed as part of this sample.
+- If you have selected Microsoft Entra ID as you Identity Provider, then make sure your test user has the role `FHIR SMART User` assigned to your FHIR Server deployed as part of this sample.
 - This role is necessary for enabling the SMART scope logic with your access token scopes in the FHIR Server.

 ## 6. Use Postman to access FHIR resource via SMART on FHIR sample